 The R7 uses the same CP2 engine from the new MT-07 and is a 689 cc Parallel 2-cylinder engine.

-Despite being similar capacity, both of these engines could not be more different in-terms of their peak power and how they deliver it.
+Despite being similar in capacity, both of these engines could not be more different in terms of their peak power and how they deliver it.